antoniskam/Offline_online_Bayes/README.md

 - IMH-GM-based sequential Monte Carlo filter

 In this repository, the filters are applied on the following two numerical examples:
 - A non-linear, non-Gaussian, low-dimensional probabilistic fatigue crack growth model that is updated with sequential crack monitoring measurements.
+The corresponding Matlab codes are found in the folder "cgm" of this repository.
 - A linear, Gaussian, high-dimensional random field model of the spatially and temporally varying corrosion deterioration across a beam, which is updated with sequential measurements from sensors.
+The corresponding Matlab codes are found in the folder "hdRF" of this repository.
+-

-## Documentation
+## Notes

-The following paper serves as documentation
+- Use of ERADist, ERANataf

 ## Citation

 Antonios Kamariotis, Luca Sardi, Iason Papaioannou, Eleni Chatzi, Daniel Straub (2022), On off-line and on-line Bayesian filtering for uncertainty quantification of structural deterioration, arXiv preprint.

-## Notes

-- Use of ERADist, ERANataf